The Matrix Revolutions

 The film was released simultaneously in 108 territories on November 5, 2003, by Warner Bros.
 Pictures.
 While being the final entry in the original trilogy of the series, the Matrix storyline was continued in The Matrix Online video game.
-It was the first live-action feature film to be released in both regular and IMAX theaters at the same time.
-It received mixed reviews from critics, with praise for its visual style, performances, action sequences, direction, cinematography, and music, but criticism for its plot, citing it as the weakest film in the series.
+The Matrix Revolutions was the first live-action feature film to be released in both regular and IMAX theaters at the same time.
+It grossed $427 million worldwide, making it the eighth-highest-grossing film of 2003.
+The film received mixed reviews from critics.

-Despite the reception, the film was a financial success and grossed $427.3 million worldwide.
-A fourth film, titled The Matrix Resurrections, began production in February 2020, and was released on December 22, 2021.
+A fourth film, titled The Matrix Resurrections, began production in February 2020 and was released on December 22, 2021.

 Plot

-Picking up immediately where Reloaded ended, Neo and Bane still lie unconscious in the medical bay of the ship Hammer.
-Inside the Matrix, Neo is trapped in a subway station named Mobil Ave, a transition zone between the Matrix and the machine world.
+After the Mjolnir saved the crew of Nebuchadnezzar, Neo and Bane still lie unconscious in the ship's medical bay.
+Neo's consciousness is trapped in a subway station named Mobil Ave, a transition zone between the Matrix and the machine world.
 He meets a "family" of programs, including a girl named Sati.
 The "father" tells Neo the subway is controlled by the Trainman, a program loyal to the Merovingian.
 When Neo tries to board a train with the family, the Trainman refuses and overpowers him.

 Seraph contacts Morpheus and Trinity on behalf of the Oracle, who informs them of Neo's confinement.
-Seraph, Morpheus and Trinity enter Club Hel, where they confront the Merovingian and force him to release Neo.
+Seraph, Morpheus, and Trinity enter Club Hel, where they confront the Merovingian and force him to release Neo.
 Troubled by visions of the Machine City, Neo visits the Oracle, who reveals that Smith intends to destroy both the Matrix and the real world.
-She tells him that "everything that has a beginning has an end."
+She tells him "everything that has a beginning has an end."
 After Neo leaves, a large group of Smiths assimilates Sati and Seraph.
 The Oracle does not resist assimilation, and Smith gains her powers of precognition.

-In the real world, the crews of the Nebuchadnezzar and the Hammer find and reactivate Niobe's ship, the Logos.
+In the real world, the crews of the Nebuchadnezzar and the Mjolnir find and reactivate Niobe's ship, the Logos.
 They interrogate Bane, who says that he has no recollection of the earlier massacre.
 As the captains plan their defense of Zion, Neo requests a ship to travel to the Machine City.
 Motivated by her encounter with the Oracle, Niobe offers him the Logos.
 Neo departs, accompanied by Trinity.
 Bane, who has stowed away on the Logos, takes Trinity hostage.
-Neo realizes that Bane has been assimilated by Smith, and a fight ensues.
+Neo realizes Smith has assimilated Bane, and a fight ensues.
 Bane burns Neo's eyes with a power cable, blinding him.
-Neo discovers that he can still "see" machine source code in the real world and uses this ability to kill Bane.
+Neo discovers he can still "see" machine source code in the real world and uses this ability to kill Bane.
 Trinity pilots them to the Machine City.